VJAI/Waiter/README.md

 If you are not happy with the above animations you can roll your own :)

+## Tested Browsers

+- Chrome
+- Safari
+- IE11

+Yet to test in IE10 and IE9 and fix if there issues.
+No plan for IE8!

 ## Development & Contribution

 First you've to make sure Grunt CLI is installed globally `npm install -g grunt-cli` and then run `npm install` to install all the dependencies required by the project.